 Midwest Institute has a good gender split, with 93% of undergraduates being female and 7% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 96% of all students reside in undefined.
+At the school, most students are Missouri residents; in fact, 96% of all students reside in Missouri.
 However, 4% of students come from out-of-state .

 The student to faculty ratio at Midwest Institute is 6:1.
-This means that you should have no trouble getting the academic support you need from Midwest Institute to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.